New Zealand's best boat cruises

 Stewart Island cruises with MoaTours

-Our 7 day Stewart Island & Southern Odyssey tour includes a two night stay on Stewart Island with a day out exploring Patterson Inlet and Ulva Island, as well as a night in the Catlins Coast to complete your Southern Odyssey.
+Our 7 day Southern Odyssey - Stewart Island & the Catlins tour includes a two night stay on Stewart Island with a day out exploring Patterson Inlet and Ulva Island, as well as a night in the Catlins Coast to complete your Southern Odyssey.
+We also offer this experience on our 7 day Christmas in Otago: Catlins & Stewart Island tour.

 Sailing Lake Rotoiti, Rotorua lakes